pimathieu/azure-blob-logicapps-functions/README.md

 The funtion PaymentProcessor:
 1) Retrieves encryption key from key vault and decrypt file
 2) Performs any required validation prior to submission for onward processing
-    - Save file to storage
+    - Saves file to storage
-    - Place message on queue
+    - Places message on queue

  ![alt text](architecture-design.jpeg)